alditoOt/Momodora-Moonlit-Farewell-Randomizer/README.md

 If you have this setting on as well as the Oracle Sigil setting, there's a possibility that one of the keys is in the Oracle Sigil check, making completing the game a very long task.

+## Progressive Damage Upgrade
+With this setting on, all Heavenly Lilies count as location checks, and praying on one will no longer give you the damage upgrade.
+The damage upgrade is instead now part of the itempool, as Progressive Damage Upgrade, and each upgrade grants 2 additional damage

 # Items and Locations
 ## Locations Checks
-- All skills* (all 5 main skills and fast travel)
+- All skills (all 5 main skills and fast travel)
-- All Sigils (Save for the last 4 Sigils you can buy from Cereza)
+- All Sigils
 - All Grimoires
 - All Bosses (most bosses send the check once their cutscene is over)